NikhilBagwe/web-dev-notes/JS/10 - Promises.md

 - Previously we were blindly trusting createOrder() to call the passed callback function whenever it wants.
 - But in case of Promise, we are atttaching the callback function to it.
 When promise data is available in it's promise obj, then only the callback func is called automatically.
 This way we have the control of pgm with us.
 - then() will call the callback func just once with 100% gurantee.
-- Promise provides us with high level of Trust as it either can be in pending, fulfilled or rejected state.
+### NOTE : Promise provides us with high level of Trust as it either can be in pending, fulfilled or rejected state.

 ## Promise example in Browser :